harimandala-ose/FrontendMentorIO/QRCodeComponent/README.md

 - had a tough time trying to center the image.
 - without using display: flex and other latest CSS techniques, it is not that straightforward.
 - had to use a parentdiv with height position css property as a hack.

+## view solution

+simply open index.html in a browser